santokhan/santokhan/README.md

 ### Hi👋
 ### I'am Santo

-###### I'am a front-end developer experienced in React, Vanilla JavaScript,Bootstrap, CSS, SCSS, HTML and GitHub.
+###### I'm a front-end developer experienced in React, Vanilla JavaScript,Bootstrap, CSS, SCSS, HTML and GitHub.
 I make completely responsive website for client satisfaction.
+I'm webscripting expert and coding is my intoxication.
+I love to code more than content management like WordPress.

 ##### Languages:
 * HTML